plone/volto/packages/registry/docs/index.md

 They can be released as "source" packages or used directly in your app as local code.

 Add-ons can define shadowed components.
-"Component shadowing" is a technique for overriding modules of other packages on build time.
+"Component shadowing" is a technique for overriding modules of other packages at build time.
 This technique builds upon the `resolve.aliases` facilities of bundlers, so modules can be replaced when the app is being built.

-Add-ons can be chained, so each one can configure the app in some way, but if needed, the next add-on can override and extend the previous configuration set by other add-ons.
-Thus, the order in which is add-on is registered matters.
+Add-ons can be chained, where each one can configure the app in some way.
+If needed, each add-on in the chain can override or extend the previous configuration that other add-ons set.
+Thus, the order in which you register add-ons matters.

 % QUESTION: Should this go to "HowTo"s?
 ## How To's